RedDev22/web-dev-environment/README.md

 # Throughout this installation, anywhere you see **template-website** replace that with the name of your website

 1. Go to www.github.com/reddev22/web-dev-environment
-	a.
-Download the zip file and extract it in an easy to access directory in your computer
+	+ Download the zip file and extract it in an easy to access directory in your computer
-		i.
-I would recommend creating a directory named "local-sites" and saving it to your desktop ii.
-Change this file name from *template-website* to whatever name your site will be.
+		- I would recommend creating a directory named "local-sites" and saving it to your desktop
+		- Change this file name from *template-website* to whatever name your site will be.
 You will use this multiple times throughout the rest of this process
 2. Install VirtualBox and Vagrant on your computer
 	a.
 If using windows, install Git Bash on your computer
 3. Open your command line (Windows use Git Bash) and navigate to the folder 'local-sites'